-where Error is the cost of the projection defined by the objective in Equation \ref{eq:projection}. } \end{theorem} The proof for Theorem \ref{proof:theorem-1} is reported in Appendix \ref{appendix:theorem-proof}.
-This result suggests that PGDM's projection steps ensure that the resulting samples adhere more closely to the constraints compared to samples generated through traditional, unprojected methods.
-Together with the next results, it will allow us to show that PGDM samples converge to the point of maximum likelihood that also satisfy the imposed constraints.
+} \end{theorem} The proof for Theorem \ref{proof:theorem-1} is reported in \S \ref{appendix:theorem-proof}.
+This result suggests that PDM's projection steps ensure the resulting samples adhere more closely to the constraints as compared to samples generated through traditional, unprojected methods.
+Together with the next results, it will allow us to show that PDM samples converge to the point of maximum likelihood that also satisfy the imposed constraints.

-The theoretical insight provided by Theorem \ref{proof:theorem-1} provides an explanation for the observed discrepancy between the constraint violations induced by the conditional model and PGDM, as observed in Figure \ref{fig:reverse-violations}. \begin{corollary} For arbitrary small $\xi > 0$, there exist $t$ and $\bm{i} \geq \Bar{I}$ such that:
+The theoretical insight provided by Theorem \ref{proof:theorem-1} provides an explanation for the observed discrepancy between the constraint violations induced by the conditional model and PDM, as in Figure \ref{fig:reverse-violations}. \begin{corollary} For arbitrary small $\xi > 0$, there exist $t$ and $\bm{i} \geq \Bar{I}$ such that:

 \end{corollary} The above result uses the fact that the step size $\gamma_t$ is strictly decreasing and converges to zero, given sufficiently large $T$, and that the size of each update step $\mathcal{U}$ decreases with $\gamma_t$.
 As the step size shrinks, the gradients and noise reduce in size.
 Hence, $\textit{Error}(\mathcal{U}(\mathcal{P}_{\mathbf{C}}(\bm{x}_{t}^{i}))$ approaches zero with $t$, as illustrated in Figure \ref{fig:reverse-violations} (right).
 This diminishing error implies that the projections gradually steer the sample into the feasible subdistribution of $p(\bm{x}_0)$, effectively aligning with the specified constraints.

-\paragraph{Feasibility guarantees.} PGDM provides feasibility guarantees when solving convex constraints.
-This assurance is integral in sensitive settings, such as physics-based simulations (Section \ref{sec:physics-informed-motion}) and material analysis (Section \ref{sec:constrained-materials}), where strict adherence to the constraint set is necessary.
-This provision is non-trivial, as no prior methods have provided these guarantees without post-processing the outputs of the diffusion models.
+\paragraph{Feasibility guarantees.} PDM provides feasibility guarantees when solving convex constraints.
+This assurance is integral in sensitive settings, such as material analysis (Section \ref{sec:constrained-materials}), plausible motion synthesis (Section \ref{sec:human-motion}), and physics-based simulations (Section \ref{sec:physics-informed-motion}), where strict adherence to the constraint set is necessary.